 Academic Support Services and Student Development services work together to accomplish the school's curriculum goals and assist in its evaluation and enhancement.
-These service units as measures of quality facilitate the effective delivery of classroom instruction: Registrar's Office, Library-IMC and Laboratories.
+These service units are measures of quality facilitate the effective delivery of classroom instruction: Registrar's Office, Library-IMC and Laboratories.
 The admission policy should be consistent with the PVMGO of the school and its effectiveness is in its predictive ability of the learner's academic potentials.

-The Library- Instructional Media Center is the principal educational-print, non-print and digital-materials repository of the school.
+The Library-Instructional Media Center is the principal educational-print, non-print and digital-materials repository of the school.
 The Library-IMC is designed to facilitate active and inquiry-based learning, individual study and research and leisurely reading.

 The Laboratories include the Sciences Laboratories: (Biology, Chemistry and Physics), Computer Laboratories and the Technology and Livelihood Education Laboratories.
 They are venues that promote inquiry, discovery and research, and application of theories and principles covered in the different tracks and strands.
-Specialized Classrooms simulate industry workplaces and facilitate development of work skills unique to the tracks and strands offered.

 Student Development Services assist in the growth and development of the school community.
-Student Discipline, Health Programs promote the physical and social well-being, and the total development of the learners.
+The Career Guidance and Counseling, Student Discipline, Health and Nutrition Programs promote the social welfare and the total development of the learner.
+The Guidance and Counseling Program assists the learners in their personal and interpersonal relations through the admission services, guidance: orientation, individual inventory, testing and research, counseling, career guidance development and placement and follow-up services.